 Honestly, there isn’t much of a difference between the two tours.
-Both boats take basically the same route on the 20 minutes cruise and go close to all three waterfalls (the American Falls, Bridal Veil Falls, and Horseshoe Falls) that make up Niagara Falls.
-The Hornblower Cruise Niagara Falls docks on the Canada side and the Maid of the Mist docks on the American side, literally across the river from each other.
+Both boats take basically the same route on the 20 minutes cruise and go close to all three of the waterfalls (the American Falls, Bridal Veil Falls, and Horseshoe Falls) that make up Niagara Falls.
+The Hornblower Cruise is the boat tour in Niagara Falls, Canada and the Maid of the Mist docks on the American side, literally across the river from each other.